afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 Each namespace is implemented in a single _cpp_ file with its name, however, some of them have alternate implementations in order to enable unit and integration testing.
 Those files are named following this pattern: `<namespace><underscore><implementation>.cpp`.
 Some implementations are:

 - _mock_: dummy implementation with no actual behavior.
-- _serial_: implementation providing output to the serial port instead of the OLED.
+- _serial_: implementation providing output to the serial port.

 All modules can be found at the `/common` folder.